Illinois Compiled Statutes

 (bb) Records of the identity, diagnosis, prognosis or treatment of any

-patient maintained in connection with the performance of any program or
+patient maintained in connection with the performance of any service or

-activity relating to alcohol or other drug abuse or dependency education, early
+activity relating to substance use disorder education, early

 regulated, authorized, or directly or indirectly assisted by any Department or